ShadowProgr/DFFOO-Macro/README.md

 ## Changelog
+- 02/03/2018 Rewritten timer system, which should be much more precise now.
+Added ability to summon ally at the start of battle
 - 18/02/2018 Rewritten most parts of the code to be more clean.
 Added tooltips that informs you of the macro's process
 - 15/02/2018 Now macro continues when you rank up instead of stopping
 - 14/02/2018 Initial version